+Note:

-Note: In the case of a company, an assessed loss may not be carried forward or setoff in the next succeeding year of assessment unless the company has carried on a "trade" as defined in section 1(1).
-See Interpretation Note No. 33 (Issue 3) "Assessed Losses: Companies: The 'Trade' and 'Income from Trade' Requirements" dated 4 February 2014.
+In the case of a company, an assessed loss may not be carried forward or set-off in the next succeeding year of assessment unless the company has carried on a "trade" as defined in section 1(1).
+See Interpretation Note 33 "Assessed Losses: Companies: The 'Trade' and 'Income from Trade' Requirements".
 This Note applies to PBOs that are companies and not to PBOs that are registered as trusts.